-In the valuation of liabilities, provision is made for the explicit compulsory margins as required by PGN104 - Valuation of long-term insurers.
+In the valuation of liabilities, provision is made for the explicit compulsory margins as required by SAP104 - Calculation of the Value of the Assets, Liabilities and Capital Adequacy Requirement of Long-Term Insurers.
 Discretionary margins are held in addition to the compulsory margins.
 These discretionary margins are used to ensure that profit and risk margins in the premiums are not capitalised prematurely so that profits are recognised in line with product design and in line with the risks borne by the company.